tejas0208/TimetableGenerator/test-data/README.txt

 You can use either insert_data.php or runall.sh

 Multiple CSV data directories are already given in the 'csv' folder.

-If you want to skip the trouble of running the programs, you can just import timetable.sql in root directory of Taasika (which has data loaded from csv\full)

 Note: If using runall.sh, you need to change the username/password for mysql in the runall.sh.
 By default it uses 'root' as login-id and 'root' as password.